nuejs/nue/packages/templates/nuejs.org/docs/yaml-syntax.md

 # YAML syntax
 Nue uses a YAML variant called **Nueyaml** for structured content.
-It keeps YAML's syntax but removes all the problems and unnecessary complexity.
+It keeps YAML's syntax but removes all the problems.

-## File structure
+## File structur
 All Nueyaml files must start with an object at the root level.
 The parser always returns an object, never an array or primitive value.

 ```yaml